Last Updated on 14 January 2026 by Cycloscope

 How I got to know about Kecak

-I first came across Kecak through the 1992’s movie Baraka, I own a lot to this Ron Fricke’s film, my fascination for otherly cultures, my will to explore and experience the world, although already present in me, got a strong boost from it.
+I first came across Kecak through the 1992 movie Baraka.
+I own a lot of Ron Fricke’s films, and my fascination with other cultures and my desire to explore and experience the world, though already present in me, were given a substantial boost by them.

-The Kecak scene of Baraka stunned me so heavily that I promised myself I will get to witness it in person, soon or later.
+The Kecak scene in Baraka stunned me so much that I promised myself I would witness it in person, sooner or later.
 And I did, getting to see, moreover, the first woman’s Kecak group in history.

 Ten bamboo torches enlight the court of the temple, a group of women of all ages, maybe 50 or 70 of them, march in and form a circle.
 They are simply dressed, modest sarong tied around the waist by a scarf, a red hybiscus flower on the right ear, a white one on the left.
 And suddenly there’s an explosion of sound, a complex vocal polyrhythm without any tone, a hail storm of voices.
 Hands move frantically, everything follows the command of a choir mistress.